saurishphatak/AVL-BST/README.md

 ## Introduction
-In traditional implementations of an AVL BST, the height and balance of each Node is to be found whenever a new Node is added to the Tree.
+In traditional implementations of an AVL BST, the height and balance of each Node is calculated whenever a new Node is added to the Tree.
 This project aims at optimizing that approach.